Spaghetti with Pesto Genovese

 Pesto is a versatile ingredient, being an excellent addition to sandwiches, for finishing soups and stews and most commonly, being tossed through cooked pasta for a quick and easy hit of flavour.

-Pasta & Pesto - a happy marriage
+Pesto and Pasta - a divine marriage

 Pasta and pesto work so perfectly together.
 It's a super quick way to inject flavour to pasta for a quick, healthy lunch - a couple of spoonfuls and a little pasta water and you're good to go.
 This pesto pasta recipe uses spaghetti, but pesto works with pretty much any pasta you like.
 Don't just stick with noodles, try hand shaped pasta like orecchiette or garganelli or fresh egg pasta fettuccini or pappardelle.
 You can even add spoonfuls between layers of lasagne sheets with ricotta cheese and tomato sauce.
 The combinations are endless.